greenelab/czi-rfa/proposal.md

 The _objective of this aim_ is to implement and test approaches to build deep generative models, such as VAEs [@arxiv:1312.6114] and GANs [@arxiv:1406.2661], from the HCA's single cell RNA-seq data.

 Single cell data pose unique opportunities, but also challenges, for deep neural network algorithms.
-The estimate of transcript abundance in each cell is generally subject to more error than bulk samples, but there are often many more cells assayed.
+Many cells are often assayed, and many observations are needed to use deep learning effectively.
-The HCA is mapping numerous tissue types, so many single-cell transcriptomes will be available.
+However, transcript abundance estimates for each cell are generally subject to more error than bulk samples.

-In our experience with generative deep neural networks [@doi:10.1101/159756 @doi:10.1101/174474] it can be difficult to predict which advances will enable robust training in a new context.
+In our experience with generative deep learning [@doi:10.1101/159756 @doi:10.1101/174474] it can be difficult to predict optimal parameters in advance.
 We will perform a grid search over VAE architectures and hyperparameters to identify suitable options.
-We will evaluate multiple types of reconstruction loss during training, as Chris Probert noted on our proposal's GitHub repository [@url:https://github.com/greenelab/czi-rfa/issues/11] that numerous manuscripts demonstrated the advantages of zero-inflated loss in the setting of single cell sequencing data [@doi:10.1186/s13059-015-0805-z @arxiv:1610.05857 @doi:10.1186/s13059-017-1188-0].
+We will evaluate zero-inflated loss among more traditional loss functions, as Chris Probert noted potential benefits on our proposal's GitHub repository [@url:https://github.com/greenelab/czi-rfa/issues/11] @doi:10.1186/s13059-015-0805-z @arxiv:1610.05857 @doi:10.1186/s13059-017-1188-0].
-This will identify a subset of parameters and architectures that are worth exploring further in this context.
+This process will identify a subset of parameters and architectures that are worth exploring further for single cells.

-We will also develop data augmentation for single cell RNA-seq data, as no such approaches have been published to date for transcriptomes.
+We will also develop data augmentation for single cell RNA-seq data, as no such approaches exist yet for transcriptomes.
 To understand data augmentation, imagine scanned pathology slides.
 Each slide may be prepared and scanned with a subtly different orientation or magnification.
-A deep learning method may simply identify such technical differences, or there may be too few slides to train a good model.
+A deep learning method may identify these measurement differences, or there may be too few slides to train a good model.
 Applying apply arbitrary rotations, zooms, and other irrelevant transformations increases the effective amount of training data and reduces the model's propensity to learn such noise.

-We expect that fast abundance estimates for RNA-seq [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible for transcriptomes.
+We plan to use fast abundance estimates for RNA-seq [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] to perform data augmentation for transcriptomes.
-Multiple resamples or subsamples of reads during transcript abundance estimation can help to capture the uncertainty in the data, akin to arbitrary rotations.
+Multiple resamples or subsamples of reads during transcript abundance estimation can capture uncertainty in the data, akin to arbitrary rotations.
 Therefore, we plan to collaborate with Rob Patro's laboratory (Collaborative Network) to implement these and related approaches.
 We posit that genomic data augmentation will improve latent feature generalization by separating biological from technical features and increasing the effective sample size during training.